palakparmartntra/readme_file_format/README.md

 --------

-## Folder description
+## Folder Description

 ### Adapters

-    Adapter is for any third party service like db message broker , apis ,generators etc.
+    Adapter is for any third party service like db message broker , apis ,generators etc. and in this folder we can define db configuaraton, celery etc.

 ### Infrastructure

-    This part of project is for framework or web service you want to user to deploy your business app and also in shared folder you need to configure dependencies injector for using our modules in web service
+    This part of project is for framework or web service you want to user to deploy your business app and also in shared folder you need to configure dependencies injector for using our modules in web service in this folder,we can define frameworks, apps etc.

 ### Modules